 The Legend: Bender (BE11-4220607)

 You cannot write about the Van Laere success story without mentioning Bender.
 In 2012, this phenomenal bird became the 1st National Ace Pigeon Great Middle Distance KBDB.
-His track record is the stuff of legends:
+His verified interprovincial track record includes:

 Bender was the perfect fusion of the old, iron-strong Imbrecht line (via grandfather Roger) and an unprecedented will to win.
 Today, his blood still runs like a golden thread through the entire colony.